ryantd42/NY-Legislative-Git/2023/A2740B-2023/bill.md

   January 27, 2023
   ___________

- Introduced by M. of A. PAULIN -- read once and referred to the Committee on Governmental Operations
+ Introduced  by  M.  of  A. PAULIN, WALLACE, SIMONE, SIMON, LAVINE, RAGA, HEVESI, LEVENBERG, SAYEGH,  BURDICK,  SHIMSKY,  OTIS,  BURGOS,  GIBBS, TAYLOR,  ZACCARO, DAVILA -- read once and referred to the Committee on Governmental Operations -- recommitted to  the  Committee  on  Govern- mental  Operations  in  accordance  with  Assembly  Rule  3, sec.
+2 -- committee discharged, bill amended, ordered reprinted as  amended  and recommitted to said committee

- AN ACT to amend the state finance law, in relation to the time frame for the implementation of contracts with not-for-profit corporations
+ AN  ACT  to  amend  the  state  finance law, in relation to state agency contracts with not-for-profit corporations

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-Section 179-q of the state finance law is amended by adding a new subdivision 8-a to read as follows:
+Section 179-q of the state finance law is amended by adding a new subdivision 15 to read as follows:
-  8-A. "REGISTERED CONTRACT" MEANS A COMPLETED CONTRACT PACKAGE THAT  IS SIGNED BY BOTH THE STATE AGENCY AND NOT-FOR-PROFIT ORGANIZATION AND SENT TO THE ATTORNEY GENERAL FOR APPROVAL.
+  15. "NONCOMPLIANT  STATE AGENCY" MEANS A STATE AGENCY THAT HAS FAILED TO EXECUTE CERTAIN CONTRACTS WITHIN REQUIRED TIME FRAMES.
   § 2.
-Subdivision 1 of section 179-s of the state finance law, as added by chapter 166 of the laws of 1991, is amended to read as follows:
+Section 179-t of the state finance law is amended by adding a new subdivision 4-a to read as follows:
-  1. A  state  agency  shall [have not more than one hundred fifty days following the latest date on which any of the appropriations covered  by the program plan become law to execute] REGISTER contracts with not-for- profit  organizations pursuant to the program plan WITHIN THIRTY DAYS OF THE START DATE OF THE CONTRACT.
-Upon execution of each contract  by  the state  agency  and  the  not-for-profit organization, the contract shall immediately be delivered to the attorney  general  for  approval.
-The attorney  general  shall  within  fifteen days of receipt either approve such contract or disapprove and return the contract to the state  agency with reasons therefor.
-Upon approval, the contract shall be delivered to the  comptroller who shall within fifteen days of receipt either approve and file such contract or disapprove and  return  the  contract  to  the state agency with his reasons therefor.
+  4-A. A STATE AGENCY SHALL BE DEEMED TO BE NONCOMPLIANT IF, FOR SIX  OF THE  LAST  TWELVE  PRECEDING MONTHS, IT HAS (A) FAILED TO SUBMIT RENEWAL CONTRACTS TO THE ATTORNEY GENERAL WITHIN  THE  TIME  FRAME  REQUIRED  BY SUBDIVISION  FOUR  OF THIS SECTION WHEN NOT-FOR-PROFIT ORGANIZATIONS ARE PARTIES TO SUCH CONTRACTS AND A WRITTEN DIRECTIVE HAS BEEN  ISSUED,  (B) FAILED  TO  SUBMIT  RENEWAL  CONTRACTS  TO THE ATTORNEY GENERAL PRIOR TO COMMENCEMENT WHEN  NOT-FOR-PROFIT  ORGANIZATIONS  ARE  PARTIES  TO  SUCH CONTRACTS,  AND/OR  (C)  IN  ANY  OTHER MANNER FAILED TO FULLY EXECUTE A CONTRACT BEFORE ITS START DATE.
   § 3.
-Section 179-t of the state finance law is amended by adding a new subdivision 6 to read as follows:
+Section 179-bb of the state finance law is amended by  adding  a new subdivision 4 to read as follows:
-  6. A STATE AGENCY SHALL REGISTER RENEWAL CONTRACTS WITH NOT-FOR-PROFIT ORGANIZATIONS PURSUANT TO THE PROGRAM PLAN WITHIN  THIRTY  DAYS  OF  THE START DATE OF THE RENEWED CONTRACT.
+  4. (A)  A NONCOMPLIANT STATE AGENCY SHALL PREPARE AND TRANSMIT TO THE OFFICE OF THE STATE COMPTROLLER, BY THE END OF EVERY MONTH FOR WHICH  IT IS  NONCOMPLIANT, A REPORT ADDRESSING THOSE RENEWAL CONTRACTS WHICH HAVE

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD05711-02-4
+ A. 2740--A  2

+ NOT BEEN SUBMITTED  TO  THE  ATTORNEY  GENERAL  WITHIN  THE  TIME  FRAME REQUIRED  BY  SUBDIVISION  FOUR OF SECTION ONE HUNDRED SEVENTY-NINE-T OF THIS ARTICLE.
+IN  ADDITION,  SUCH  AGENCY  SHALL  PROVIDE  NOTIFICATION REGARDING  THE SUBMISSION OF SUCH REPORT TO THE NOT-FOR-PROFIT ORGANIZA- TION IT  IS  CONTRACTING  WITH.
+SUCH  REPORT  SHALL  (I)  DESCRIBE  THE CONTRACTS  THAT  HAVE  NOT  BEEN  SUBMITTED, (II) DETAIL THE REASONS THE CONTRACT HAS NOT BEEN SUBMITTED, (III) DETAIL THE STEPS  THE  AGENCY  IS TAKING  TO  SUBMIT  AND  FULLY EXECUTE THE CONTRACT, AND (IV) PROVIDE AN ESTIMATE OF WHEN IT SHALL SUBMIT AND FULLY  EXECUTE  THE  CONTRACT.
+THE AGENCY SHALL ALSO MAKE SUCH REPORTS PUBLICLY ACCESSIBLE ON ITS WEBSITE.
+  (B)  WITHIN  SIX  MONTHS OF BECOMING A NONCOMPLIANT STATE AGENCY, SUCH AGENCY SHALL PREPARE AND TRANSMIT TO  THE  OFFICE  OF  THE  STATE  COMP- TROLLER,  THE  TEMPORARY PRESIDENT OF THE SENATE, AND THE SPEAKER OF THE ASSEMBLY, A REPORT DESCRIBING ITS EFFORTS TO BECOME COMPLIANT  WITH  THE REQUIREMENTS OF SECTION ONE HUNDRED SEVENTY-NINE-T OF THIS ARTICLE.
+SUCH REPORT  SHALL DESCRIBE IN DETAIL EFFORTS TO REVISE INTERNAL POLICIES AND PROCEDURES,  IDENTIFY  BOTTLENECKS  AND  OTHER  BARRIERS  TO  EFFICIENT CONTRACTING,  RETRAIN STAFF AND MANAGEMENT, INCORPORATE IMPROVED MANAGE- MENT PRACTICES, REFORM PROCUREMENT PROCESSES, AND ANY OTHER FACTOR WHICH WILL ENABLE THE AGENCY TO MEET THE REQUIREMENTS OF SECTION  ONE  HUNDRED SEVENTY-NINE-T  OF  THIS  ARTICLE AS RELATED TO NOT-FOR-PROFIT ORGANIZA- TIONS.
+THE AGENCY SHALL ALSO PREPARE AND DELIVER UPDATED  REPORTS  EVERY SIX  MONTHS  AFTER  THE  DELIVERY  OF  THE  FIRST  REPORT DESCRIBING THE PROGRESS IT HAS MADE.
+SUCH REPORTS SHALL ALSO BE POSTED ON THE  AGENCY'S WEBSITE.
   §  4.
+Subdivision  14  of  section 179-q of the state finance law, as
+ added by chapter 166 of the laws of 1991, is amended to read as follows:
+  14. "Written directive" means a written request by a state agency to a not-for-profit organization  authorizing  such  organization  either  to begin  providing  services  during  the  negotiation of a contract or to continue  providing  services  during  the  negotiation  of  a  renewal contract.
+All  written  directives  shall  state  that  payment for the services provided is subject to  the  availability  of  appropriations[, execution  of  either  the contract or renewal contract, and approval of the contract or renewal contract by the  comptroller  and  the  attorney general].
+ALL WRITTEN DIRECTIVES SHALL ALSO INCLUDE THE STATE'S PAYMENT SCHEDULE,  WHICH WILL REMAIN IN EFFECT UNTIL A CONTRACT IS APPROVED.
+ANY LATE PAYMENTS FROM THE STATE BASED ON THE SCHEDULE WILL  BE  SUBJECT  TO INTEREST.
+  § 5.
 This act shall take effect immediately.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05711-01-3